Vice Provost for Academic Programs and Dean of Graduate Studies

 - Maintain at least a 3.0 average in all the courses listed on the program of study.

 - Make progress towards timely completion of the degree as determined by any milestones that the academic unit granting the degree may have established in writing and communicated to its students.
-Students failing to make satisfactory progress may be placed on administrative academic probation.
-Department Chairs or Associate Deans must notify students in writing or via e-mail that they have been placed on administrative academic probation.
+Students failing to make satisfactory progress may be placed on administrative academic warning.
+Department Chairs or Associate Deans must notify students in writing or via e-mail that they have been placed on administrative academic warning.

 - Complete all required courses on the program of study, which must contain a minimum of 30 units in upper-division and graduate courses.
 Some degree programs require additional units.
 Student teaching may not be included in any master’s degree program.